Triangulated categories of relative 1-motives: Motivic Picard functor

 \begin{remark} The definition above can be extended to the whole of $\DA(S)$, but the resulting functors are not well-behaved; in particular, they do not respect compactness.
 Here is the simplest example of this phenomenon.
 Let $k$ be an algebraically closed field.
-It is easy to see that the category $\DA_{0,c}(k)$ is equivalent to the bounded derived category of the category of finite dimensional $\BQ$-vector spaces.
-In particular Hom groups in this category are finite dimensional.
-On the other hand, $\DA(k)(\BQ_k, \BQ_k(1)[1])\simeq k^\times\otimes\BQ$ (Proposition~\ref{prop:mot_coh_1}) is not finite dimensional in general.
-This shows $\omega^0(\BQ(1))$ is not compact. \end{remark}
+It is easy to see that the category $\DA_{0,c}(k)$ is equivalent to the bounded derived category of the category of finite-dimensional $\BQ$-vector spaces.
+In particular homomorphisms groups in this category are finite-dimensional.
+On the other hand, $\DA(k)(\BQ_k, \BQ_k(1)[1])\simeq k^\times\otimes\BQ$ (Proposition~\ref{prop:mot_coh_1}) is not finite-dimensional in general.
+This shows that $\omega^0(\BQ(1))$ is not compact. \end{remark}

-We start by giving some general formal properties of all the $\omega^n$.
+We start by giving some general formal properties of all the $\omega^n$ functors.

 \begin{prop} Let $S$ be a noetherian finite-dimensional scheme. \begin{enumerate}[label={\upshape(\roman*)}] \item Let $M\in \DA^n(S)$.
 Then we have an isomorphism $\delta^n(M):\omega^n(M)\simeq M$ and the natural transformation $\delta^n(\omega^n):\omega^n\circ \omega^n \ra \omega^n$ is invertible. \item Let $f:T\ra S$ be any morphism of schemes.
 There is a natural transformation $\alpha^n_f:f^*\omega^n\ra \omega^n f^*$ making the triangles